Highlighting efforts to preserve timber stocks for the wooden flutes of the future.

 Having fulfilled the initial goal of making a flute, Martin travelled inland from Dar es Salaam to meet the people who are nurturing the new model for the sustainable production of Mpingo timber.
 The Mpingo tree has been considered sacred by the Tanzanians for centuries and is the national tree of Tanzania.

 Martin Doyle completed his first flute made from African Blackwood that is certified by the Forest Stewardship Council (FSC) in June 2011.
-Peter Browne of Ireland's RTÉ Radio 1 interviewed Martin for The Rolling Wave (look for Programme 16: 8th May 2011 in the archive) regarding instrument making, timber conservation and the use of certified timber.
-(That programme can also be downloaded here and listened to on RealPlayer – the interview with Martin begins 6.30 minutes into the programme.)
-Joe Doyle, one of Martin Doyle's two sons and a flute player himself, happened to be visiting Martin on the day that Peter Browne was visiting Martin to record the interview so Martin and Joe played two sets of tunes together which were included in the interview.
+Peter Browne of Ireland's RTÉ Radio 1 interviewed Martin for The Rolling Wave regarding instrument making, timber conservation and the use of certified timber.
+Joe Doyle, one of Martin Doyle's two sons and an accomplished musician himself, happened to be visiting Martin on the day that Peter Browne was visiting Martin to record the interview so Martin and Joe played two sets of tunes together which were included in the interview.
 Joe was playing the new FSC certified Blackwood flute and he later recorded a traditional Irish reel that can be heard here.

-- First Flute Made From FSC Certified African Blackwood
+- First Flute From FSC African Blackwood »

 Timber Conservation Links